hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Arguments

-An argument is a named and typed channel array or scalar variable that is passed to a kernel.
+An argument is a named and typed channel array or scalar that is passed to a kernel.
 ```
 argument_name ::= [a-z][a-zA-Z0-9_]*
 argument ::= T argument_name | T readonly argument_name | T writeonly argument_name | T compiletime argument_name